rick12pant/rqCodingAssessment/README.md

 cmake .. && make
 ```

 The application will be produced in the same build directory where the build was started.
-The application will be named "client"
+The application will be named "server"

 ## Running the CLI and Server

 The Client and the server can be brought up in any order that is desired, but the recommended procedure is to bring up first the server, followed by the client.
 If the client is brought up first, it will come up without an issue but commands given will produce an error.
+The Dockerfile installs tmux which is what I leveraged to run both within the same instance side by side.

 Note: multiple CLI's can talk with the server at any given time.